 Numerous reasons draw expats to Washington, once known as capital of the ‘free’ world as well as capital of the USA.
 However, be it political, financial, diplomatic, journalistic, business orientated or personal, if you bring your family, you will find fabulous schools, but beware, the curriculum is almost exclusively American.

-There are two branches of the Rochambeau French International School (teaching a fully French curriculum and part of the Agency for French Education Abroad network, AEFE,) around Washington; an elementary in Chevy Chase and a pre-school and secondary in Bethesda.
-However, international schools teaching an alternative to the American curriculum are rare birds, the only two obvious candidates being the British International School of Washington and Washington International School* who both offer the International Baccalaureate Diploma.
+There is Rochambeau French International School, on three campuses (teaching a fully French curriculum and part of the Agency for French Education Abroad network, AEFE) around Washington; an elementary in Chevy Chase and a pre-school and secondary in Bethesda.
+However, international schools teaching an alternative to the American curriculum are rare birds, the only two other obvious candidates being the British International School of Washington and Washington International School* who both offer the International Baccalaureate Diploma.